giry-dev/mangrove-docs/docs/strat-lib/getting-started/smart-offer.md

 `0x0000000000000000000000000000000000000000000000000000000000000235` is the offer id.

-### Locked liquidity
+### Locking liquidity

-If the offer is now taken, it will fail to deliver the promised liquidity.
+If the offer was now taken, it will fail to deliver the promised liquidity.
 It promises up to 1 WBTC, but the contract has no WBTC to deliver.
 We can fix this by sending some WBTC to the contract:

 ```bash
 cast send --rpc-url $LOCAL_URL "$WBTC" "transfer(address,uint)" "$OFFER_MAKER" 100000000